ux-at-icfnext/cwig/pages/prototype/basic/basic.md

 ---
 layout: prototype/basic
 title: Hello, I'm a Basic Page
-intro: |
+intro: >
   I like to hang out in places around our site, housing evergreen content, usually at the end of a path, where vistors can reach a final goal.
 In this case, to read about bacon!
 permalink: /basic
-header: true
+header: false
+help: false
-spanish: true
+spanish: false
 button: Español
-help: true
 categories: prototype
 ---